protobuf-net/protobuf-net/README.md

 ### .proto file

-As an alternative to writing your classes and decorating them, You can generate your types and serializer from a .proto schema.
+As an alternative to writing your classes and decorating them, You can generate your types from a .proto schema using [`ProtoGen`](https://protogen.marcgravell.com/).
+You can also generate serializer assembly using the [`precompiler`](http://blog.marcgravell.com/2012/07/introducing-protobuf-net-precompiler.html).

-This done using the precompiler.
-[Additional guidance can be found here](http://blog.marcgravell.com/2012/07/introducing-protobuf-net-precompiler.html).

 ### Alternative to attributes